Ant-Architect/Ant-Architect.github.io/_posts/2023-09-17-Week-37-Summery.markdown

 The following day, the group presented their project.
 In which they detailed the plan for the following 3 weeks.
 Which mostly consisted of ensuring that everyone was on the same page and had a good understanding.

 **The 13 of September**, the group met to discuss an official name, settling on *Ant-Architect*.
 Additionally, there was talk about what colors should be used for the frontend.
-Some suggestions were put up and Lana was assigned to create a Logo.
+Some suggestions were put up and it's to be created.

 During the meeting it was decided that to properly create a backlog, every subgroup would meet separately to create a backlog specific for them.
 Then on Monday the 18 of September, the group would have a meeting in which the backlogs are to be combined to reflect the backlog for the whole project.